ralfw/servicehost/doc/reference.md

 There should only be one `[Teardown]` method in a service class.
 Service Host will work with the first it finds via reflection.

 ### Exception Handling
 Any exceptions during service execution should be handled by the service itself.
-Design the output JSON data structures so that they are able to carry success as well as failure data.
+Design the output data structures so that they are able to carry success as well as failure data.

 However, if an exception slips through to Service Host it will be caught.
 It will be flagged to the client with HTTP status code 500 (internal server error).
 Also the exception's message will be passed back to the client in the payload of the response.

 ## Service Publication
 ### Command Line Usage
 You can focus on coding just your service assembly and let the Service Host command line application do the rest.
-Just start Service Host like this:
+Just start Service Host like this (use of `mono` depending on your platform):

 ```
 $ mono servicehost.exe http://localhost:1234
 ```

-The application will search for service classes in all the assemblies in the current directory.
+The application will search for service classes in all the `.dll`-assemblies in the current directory.
 Any endpoints will then be published at then URI passed as the first argument on the command line.
 Choose the URI to your needs.

 ### Library Usage
 If you want some more control and do the hosting in your own application you can do so, too.
 You just need to reference `servicehost.exe`.
 Then, in your code, start the Service Host like so: